Library membership

 Playgroup book boxes

-At some libraries, playgroups can borrow a box of 30 pre-selected books.
-These are exchanged 2 times per year.
+Playgroups can borrow a box of 30 pre-selected books.
+These are exchanged twice a year.

 The boxes contain board books, rhymes, stories, ‘joining in’ books and non-fiction.